Intro to Kayak (Classroom)

 Here are a few things you'll learn!

-• The difference between a woman's PFDs (life jackets), recreational, whitewater and touring PFDs, and water-ski vests
+• Learn the difference between a women's PFD (life jacket), recreational, whitewater and touring PFDs, water-ski vests and other women's gear

 • More than a dozen different ways you can become an asset - not a liability - to the paddling community (hint - it has little to do with experience!)